OpenEvalProject/evals/manuscripts/elife-88064/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/88064/elife-88064-fig1-v1.jpg)

 **Figure 1.:** (A) The seventeen sampling sites (Grey square: road; Blue square: residence; Green square: Park).
 The total activity for each species at each location is shown in bars for the lockdown (red) and no-lockdown (blue) periods.
 Different sampling sites are represented by different symbols.
 (B) Spectrograms of vocalizations with Hooded crow, Rose-ringed parakeet, and Graceful prinia vocalizations.
 (C) An example of a heat-map indicating the activity of Hooded crows at site 11 monitored continuously between March 31 and May 28 (without the dates between April 9 – April 23, May 4 – May 6, May 17 – May 20, depicted by white gaps).
 The x-axis depicts the time of day (not normalized to sunrise).
 The y-axis is the date.
 The red horizontal line separates lockdown from no lockdown periods.
-The figure also suggests an overall seasonal increase in activity, but our models suggest a lockdown effect on top of this seasonal effect.Figure 1—source data 1.(A) Study area and (B) recording site.
-The yellow star refers to the audiomoth’s location.
-(C) Heatmap indicating the activity of Corvus corone cornix along the day.
-The x-axis refers to the time of day.
-The y-axis is the date.
-The numbers in parentheses for dates represent the total number of events detected during the day.
-The orange line separates lockdown from no lockdown periods.Figure 1—source data 2.(A) Study area and (B) recording site.
-The yellow star refers to the audiomoth’s location.
-(C) Heatmap indicating the activity of Psittacula krameri along the day.
-The x-axis refers to the time of day.
-The y-axis is the date.
-The numbers in parentheses for dates represent the total number of events detected during the day.
-The orange line separates lockdown from no lockdown periods.Figure 1—source data 3.(A) Study area and (B) recording site.
-The yellow star refers to the audiomoth’s location.
-(C) Heatmap indicating the activity of Prinia gracilis along the day.
-The x-axis refers to the time of day.
-The y-axis is the date.
-The numbers in parentheses for dates represent the total number of events detected during the day.
-The orange line separates lockdown from no lockdown periods.
+The figure also suggests an overall seasonal increase in activity, but our models suggest a lockdown effect on top of this seasonal effect.

 We quantified birds’ presence and found changes in bird activity during the lockdown period that were species and habitat specific.
 We found that human following (exploiter) species probably moved their activity to residential areas during the lockdown, in contrast to a human aversive species (an adapter) that seemingly increased its activity in all habitats in the absence of humans.
 Other environmental factors, such as ambient temperature, also influenced bird activity, but the effect of the lockdown was central even after controlling for these variables.
 Our results thus demonstrate the importance of micro-habitats within the urban environment and highlight the complexity of nature’s response to a dramatic shift in human activity.